 Students must be present for the entire school day to participate in competitive activities.
-Absences for doctor or other appointments scheduled on a competition day must be verified by note from the doctor/dentist in order for that student to participate.
+Absences for emergency or short notice medical appointments scheduled on a competition day must be verified by note from the doctor/dentist in order for that student to participate.